gbraad/mscrolls-brahman/ifi/ifi.md

 ### object

 * `id:` ID
+   The object _ID_ (eg a symbolic string).

 * `name: "game name"`
    The _game name_ is a string that the game parser will accept to identify the object.
 For example, if there are several _keys_ in the game "key" is insufficient, the _game name_ must therefore be "small key", "brass key" etc. as appropriate.

+* `icon: "filepath"`
+  _Optional_.
+Name of the default icon file (eg .svg) for this object.

 ### item

 * `id:` ID

 * `name: "label"`
+  _Optional_.
 The text displayed for the item (usually in the sidebar).
 This can be a _friendly_ name rather than a name that will parse.
 For example, "A small dog asleep", or "Dr. Livingstone (you presume)".
 This name can change, whereas the ID _game name_ cannot.

+  If omitted, the label is taken from the objects table, looking up the ID.

 * `worn:` bool
   _Optional_.
 If provided, the GUI will indicate the item is worn (usually in the sidebar).

 * `icon: "filepath"`
   _Optional_.
 Icon to display in sidebar for item.
 This is usually a `.SVG` file.
-If a filepath is given, it is assumed relative to `configdir`.
-Alternatively, a resource name can be given.

 ### person